 The Don Wright Faculty of Music has numerous scholarships and awards with which to recognize and reward the achievements of our students.
-Last year the Faculty awarded more than $330,000 to both entering and continuing undergraduate music students.
+Last year the Faculty awarded approximately $500,000 to both entering and continuing undergraduate music students.
 Additional merit based scholarships through the National Scholarship Program may be available to entering music students on a competitive basis.

 Incoming Undergraduate Students